Do you know your 4Cs from your 4Cs? Read more about these two marketing models, plus find practical examples to apply to your marketing strategy

 Applying this to Apple, it seems that there are aspects of the overall picture that are missing.
 Physical evidence, one part of the 7Ps, is a key factor in the Apple proposition.
 The look and feel of Apple products is an essential part of its marketing mix, yet the 4Cs doesn’t address this fully.

-This is perhaps a less complex model to use and works well with smaller organisations.
+This is perhaps a less complex model to use and works well with smaller organizations.

 What to watch for

-This model may be too simplistic for larger organisations as its overall focus is narrow and excludes critical service elements such as people, processes and physical evidence.
+This model may be too simplistic for larger organizations as its overall focus is narrow and excludes critical service elements such as people, processes and physical evidence.